hfroot/zzz/README.md

 - Do you feel tired?
 Yes/No
 - Overall, do you feel like you had a good sleep?
 Yes/No

+## Evaluation

+* Qualitative judgement of output display appearance
+* Graphs to show change of weightings to display personalisation over time
+* To use the daily sleep quality feedback as a more quanititative example of improvement during the app, do we first need to ask the users(/us) to record how well they slept for a week before we give them the technology, then see if giving feedback about their environment in the second week actually helps improve the number of times they report sleeping well?
+I'll let you decide whether we want to test in this way Xavi, just thought about it as I was typing up.
+* Qualitative survey at the end of the trial period, asking whether they felt that their sleep improved and questions about their interaction with the app.

 ## Justification
 Will be created for personal use, but has possible wider solutions, like improving sleep quality in hospitals (sleep being necessary to improve health).